 We aim to create an environment for children that is warm and nurturing.
 We want to make children feel like they belong.
 We want users of the environment to respect each other, and take pride in the opportunities that arise in such a relaxed environment.

 At Warners Bay Early Learning and Care Centre we pride ourselves on our natural elements of the outdoor learning environment.
-Our large playground is shared by the Toddler and Pre-school children and we have a smaller playground especially for our Nursery Room that ensures all children feel safe, secure and confident to explore.
-Our yard is surrounded by established trees, shrubs, garden beds, rocks, grass areas, edible gardens, digging patches, climbing tree, trapeze net and sandpits that offer opportunities for open-ended imaginative play and a variety of sensory experiences.
+Our large playground is shared by the 2-5 year old Pre-school children and we have a smaller playground for our Nursery Room that ensures all children feel safe, secure and confident to explore.
+Our yard is surrounded by established trees, shrubs, garden beds, rocks, grass areas, edible gardens, digging patches, climbing tree and sandpits that offer opportunities for open-ended imaginative play and a variety of sensory experiences.
 These opportunities allow children to strengthen their sense of agency and gain understandings about the natural world.

 Environmental responsibility is promoted in the outdoors not only through the focus on natural elements and using natural objects wherever possible, but also on how Educators re-think, re-use and purchase equipment made from recycled materials.
 The worm farm and vegetable garden beds are used to intentionally teach sustainable practices with the children.